Receive the latest news and offers straight to your inbox.

 The health and safety of our audience members, staff and musicians is top priority.

-Following the advice from state and federal governments, Willoughby City Council has made the difficult decision to cancel the following Willoughby Symphony concerts: DREAMSCAPE on 4 and 5 April, LIOR IN CONCERT on 22 May and SERENDIPITY on 23 and 24 May, BEETHOVEN’S BIRTHDAY on 11 July and FATE on 11 and 12 July.
+Following the advice from state and federal governments, Willoughby City Council has made the difficult decision to cancel the following Willoughby Symphony concerts: DREAMSCAPE ON 4 AND 5 April, LIOR IN CONCERT on 22 May, SERENDIPITY on 23 and 24 May, BEETHOVEN’S BIRTHDAY on 11 July and FATE on 11 and 12 July.
 Our August LAST NIGHT OF THE PROMS and September’s FIVE CHAPTERS concerts have also been cancelled.
 Ticket holders will be contacted.

 It is a decision that we have not taken lightly and it is disappointing for us, our musicians and you, our supporters.